val3r1o/os10-evpn-dci-ospf-core/README.md

-# DCI interconnect over OSPF underlay (generic network core) for a rack-2-rack VxLAN EVPN
+# EVPN DCI interconnect over OSPF underlay </br>
+Generic network core for a rack-2-rack VxLAN EVPN

 Tha main point of this space is not the Ansible script, rather the Network configuration and possible replication of it.